EvotecIT/PSWriteHTML/readme.md

 `PSWriteHTML` is fork of `ReportHTML` module.
 I've forked `ReportHTML` due to it being outdated and not really maintained anymore.
 I also wanted to address some problems it has and possibly add more features.
 As it stands currently `PSWriteHTML` is replacement for `ReportHTML` but in next days/weeks/months most likely it will be totally different module.

+Since PSWriteHTML currently uses same commands those commands will need to be renamed to prevent clashing with ReportHTML.

 ## Advantages over ReportHTML:
 - faster report building (from 20+ seconds to 2seconds)
 - updated libraries